 Two-year Yukon residency required.

 A scholarship for a Yukon resident pursuing post-secondary studies in business (e.g. business management, accounting).
 Applicants must demonstrate financial need and good grades.
 Five-year Yukon residency required.

 A scholarship for Yukon students attending an accredited art or music school.

-A scholarship for an established Yukon resident, who has exhibited mechanical abilities, to further his/her/their skills in refrigeration, air conditioning, or allied mechanical trades at a properly recognized educational institution or factory training facility sponsored by equipment manufacturers.
+A scholarship for an established Yukon resident, who has exhibited mechanical abilities, to further their skills in refrigeration, air conditioning, or allied mechanical trades at a properly recognized educational institution or factory training facility sponsored by equipment manufacturers.

 MARY & OLE LUNDE